← All Articles

 How much does a Soque River guided trip cost?

 Bowman's standard Soque private water is $400 (one angler), $525 (two), or $650 (three) for a half-day, and $550 / $700 / $875 for a full-day.
 The premium Dragonfly trophy beat runs $520 (one) or $700 (two) for a half-day, with full-day rates by request.
-Each bundles the guide, gear, and water access.
+Each price bundles the guide, all gear, and the private water access.

 What is the Dragonfly trophy beat on the Soque?